Vanessa Chan-Felcman, M.A., CCC/SLP

 Henry is an accounting, tax, and finance professional with over thirty years of experience in global treasury operations, including risk management at Compaq Computers, McDermott International (Houston, Texas) and Hewlett Packard Inc. (Palo Alto, California).
 He jumped at the opportunity to work with and support such a strong team of dedicated speech and language specialists who love what they do.
 Henry is diligent in providing the highest quality finance and operational expertise and is excited to be a part of the Family First community.

-Carina Rubio, Patient Account Specialist
+Vanessa Rivera, Patient Account Specialist